 La-Z-Boy Announces Planned Retirement of Otis Sawyer, President, La-Z-Boy Portfolio Brands; Names Tj Linz as Successor

-/EIN News/ -- MONROE, Mich., Dec.
-08, 2022 (GLOBE NEWSWIRE) -- La-Z-Boy Incorporated (NYSE: LZB), a global leader in residential furniture, today announced the planned retirement of Otis Sawyer, President, La-Z-Boy Portfolio Brands.
-Tj Linz, President, La-Z-Boy Retail, will assume Sawyer’s responsibilities at the end of April 2023, the start of the company’s fiscal 2024 year.
+MONROE, Mich., Dec.
+08, 2022 (GLOBE NEWSWIRE) -- La-Z-Boy Incorporated LZB, a global leader in residential furniture, today announced the planned retirement of Otis Sawyer, President, La-Z-Boy Portfolio Brands.
+Tj Linz, President, La-Z-Boy Retail, will assume Sawyer's responsibilities at the end of April 2023, the start of the company's fiscal 2024 year.
 Sawyer will remain with the company through June 2023 to ensure a seamless transition.

 Melinda D. Whittington, President and Chief Executive Officer of La-Z-Boy Incorporated, said, "As we execute our Century Vision strategy and position the company for long-term profitable growth, succession planning plays an integral role in our business philosophy and management of the company.
 With extensive systems expertise and a focus on lean initiatives, Otis made significant contributions to La-Z-Boy Incorporated throughout his 29-year tenure.
 We thank him and wish him all the best in his well-deserved retirement.
 At the same time, we are thrilled to announce that Tj will succeed Otis as President, Portfolio Brands Division.
 Under Tj's leadership using data-driven analytics, our company-owned Retail business has experienced tremendous profitable growth.
 And, he has built a strong and unique culture throughout the Retail team, which drives exceptional performance and talent development at all levels.
 Tj will undoubtedly be equally successful in his new role as he further refines and develops the Portfolio Brands business and team."